 WHAT WE DO BEST

-As one of the largest machine shops on the west coast, we are the heavy fabrication, machine, and rebuild facility for many industries in the regional area.
+As one of the largest machine shops on the west coast, we are the heavy fabrication, machine, and rebuild facility for many industries in the region.
 We do the difficult work that others can't.

 ODD OR INTRICATE JOBS?

 No problem - We can help!
-We do extensive work in many companies including, OEM of pump manufactures, machine tool manufactures, steel mills, agricultural equipment, and many others.
-Peninsula works with owners, managers and plant engineering to provide engineered solutions to complex mechanical machinery.
+We do extensive work with many companies, including OEM's of pumps and their components, machine tool manufacturers, steel mills, agricultural equipment, and many others.
+PIW works with owners, managers and plant engineers to provide fully engineered solutions for complex mechanical machinery breakdowns, repairs, maintenance, rebuilds and improvements.
 PIW has gained experience and a wealth of knowledge from working in this cross section of industries.
-With our 50-ton crane capacity and our three facilities, PIW is virtually unlimited in the scope of equipment
+With our 50-ton crane capacity and our three facilities, PIW is virtually unlimited in the scope of equipment we can service.

 ON TIME & VALUE

 We provide our clients with timely delivery and competitive pricing.

 We conform to rigid quality standards and TQM management principles, addressing ISO 9000 classifications to ensure that our jobs are completed correctly - not the second time, not the third, but the first time.

 We offer on-site engineering to decrease plant down time and the cost of equipment maintenance while increasing up-time and the interval between scheduled and unscheduled shut downs.
 This service is fueled by our years of experience in equipment repair and modification.